offen/docker-volume-backup/docs/reference/index.md

 # as documented below instead.
 # ************************************************************************
 # Whether to copy the content of backup folder before creating the tar archive.
-# In the rare scenario where the content of the source backup volume is continously
+# In the rare scenario where the content of the source backup volume is continuously
 # updating, but we do not wish to stop the container while performing the backup,
 # this setting can be used to ensure the integrity of the tar.gz file.